enesdemirag/simpcl/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---
-> `Note:` Difference of Normals Based Segmentation (don_segmentation.cpp), Progressive Morphological Segmentation (morphological_segmentation.cpp), and Planar Segmentation (planar_segmentation.cpp) nodes are not working properly for now.
+> `Note:` Difference of Normals Based Segmentation (don_segmentation.cpp) and Progressive Morphological Segmentation (morphological_segmentation.cpp) nodes are not working properly for now.